dwcoder/MM-The-Gearmaker/Characterbooks/Narco_Sicario.md

 ## How to respond to cross examination
-Your alibi: You where in the kitchen at the time of the murder with =Narco heir=.
+Your alibi: You where in the library at the time of the murder with =Narco heir=, where =he Narco heir= was working on his novel.

 =Assistant= is very hostile towards the Ryan family, and =she Assistant= will make an accusation that you killed Wilbur.
 You can admit that things weren't always above board with the Ryan family business, but you only took care of security.
 You certainly never used violence, luckily you didn't have to.